numaproj/numaflow/docs/operations/metrics/metrics.md

       app.kubernetes.io/part-of: numaflow
 ```

-### Configure the below Service Monitor if you use the NATS Jetstream ISB for your NATS Jetstream metrics:
+### Configure the below Service Monitor if you use the NATS Jetstream ISB for your NATS Jetstream metrics

 ```yaml
 apiVersion: monitoring.coreos.com/v1